outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 ```

 The destination can be anywhare but the `-d` demands domain.
 Attention please; the `--ecc` option tells *acme.sh* to copy ECC certificate instead of RSA certificate, by looking form a directory named `blog.example.com_ecc`.

+*acme.sh* maintains two copies of a certificate, one for internal usage, one for webserver.
+On the contrary, *certbot* use symblic!

 The `--reloadcmd` is critical to tell Nginx reload renewed certificates.
 Check *~/.acme.sh/en.zhstar.win_ecc/en.zhstar.win.conf* , we will find the reload command is encoded by base64: